Soiscél Molaisse: Provenance

 The shrine's hereditary keepers were the O'Meehan family of County Leitrim, who held it for some 500 years.
 It is mentioned by the Irish Annals as in their collection in 1336, 1419 and 1437.
 Like many such medieval Irish objects kept in hereditary collections across centuries, it became sought after during the mid-19th-century Celtic Revival.

-The Irish painter and antiquarian George Petrie claimed that he rediscovered the object, which he titled "The Shrine of Saint Molash", having read a local newspaper article about it c.
+The Irish painter and antiquarian George Petrie claimed to have rediscovered the object, which he titled "The Shrine of Saint Molash", having read a local newspaper article about it c.
 1835.
 Several accounts record that the antiquarian and collector Roger Chambers Walker became aware of the shrine around the same time and had been interested in acquiring it.
 He was a rival collector to Petrie, even having asked Petrie to keep the discovery a "secret" and "remain silent"; he lost out on the eventual purchase sometime during or after 1845.

 In 1867, the antiquarian and illustrator Margaret Stokes speculated that Petrie had heard about it from Walker.
 Petrie gave its first full description at an 1855 lecture for members of the Royal Irish Academy, and it has been subject to a series of further examinations and descriptions since then.
 Building on Petrie's research, Stokes published another account of the shrine's history in 1871.

 Its last hereditary keeper, Charles Meehan of Latoon, County Clare, sold it in April 1859 for £45.
 At the insistence of Lord Dunraven and Petrie it was purchased for the Royal Irish Academy in 1861.
 The academy found it difficult to raise the money, given that their usual annual budget was at the time about £50, and Petrie was instrumental in raising funds, backed by Dunraven's political clout; Dunraven had first arranged for it to be made available for Petrie to study.
 Today it is in the collection of the archaeology branch of the National Museum of Ireland on Kildare Street, Dublin, where it is catalogued as NMI R4006.